krivenko/libcommute/doc/loperator/loperator.rst

                 std::vector<evaluated_coeff_t<CoeffArgs...>>& evaluated_coeffs,\
                 CoeffArgs&&... args) const

-  Similar to the previous method, but using the external vector :expr:`evaluated_coeffs` to store coefficient values after parameter substitution.
-When called multiple times, only the first invocation will resize :expr:`evaluated_coeffs` and allocate memory.
+    Similar to the previous method, but using the external vector :var:`evaluated_coeffs` to store coefficient values after parameter substitution.
+When called multiple times, only the first invocation will resize :var:`evaluated_coeffs` and allocate memory.

   .. function:: template<typename...
 CoeffArgs> \
                 loperator<evaluated_coeff_t<CoeffArgs...>, AlgebraIDs...> \
                 at(CoeffArgs&&... args) const

-    Transform this parametric linear operator into the non-parametric form by substituting parameters :expr:`args` into it.
+    Transform this parametric linear operator into the non-parametric form by substituting parameters :var:`args` into it.

 .. function:: template<typename ScalarType, typename...
 IndexTypes> \
               parametric_loperator<ScalarType, fermion, boson, spin> \